Summary

 Project aims

-To establish the whether the latest version of the Carer Support Needs Assessment Tool (CSNAT v3) is valid for COPD carers (in terms of its face and content validity) and to explore COPD carers’ views on delivery of the CSNAT Intervention in practice.
+This project aimed to establish whether the latest version of the Carer Support Needs Assessment Tool (CSNAT v3) is valid for COPD carers (in terms of its face and content validity) and to explore COPD carers’ views on delivery of the CSNAT Intervention in practice.

 Project activity